JoelNiklaus/joelniklaus.github.io/index.md

 Joel's academic journey led him to Stanford University, where he conducted research on LLMs in the legal domain under the supervision of Prof. Dan Ho and Prof. Percy Liang.
 He has served as an advisor to companies specializing in the applications of modern NLP to legal challenges and has led research projects for the Swiss Federal Supreme Court.
-With extensive experience in pretraining and finetuning LLMs for diverse tasks across various compute environments, His research primarily focuses on dataset curation to train and evaluate language models multilingually for the legal domain.
+With extensive experience in pretraining and finetuning LLMs for diverse tasks across various compute environments, his research primarily focuses on dataset curation to train and evaluate language models multilingually for the legal domain.
 His datasets have laid the groundwork for legal NLP in Switzerland.

-Joel's research has been published at leading Natural Language Processing and Machine Learning conferences, earning him an Outstanding Paper Award at ACL.
+Joel's research has been published at leading Natural Language Processing and Machine Learning conferences.
+It has been covered by the Swiss National Radio & Television and honored with an Outstanding Paper Award at ACL.
 He holds a PhD in Natural Language Processing, a Master's in Data Science, and a Bachelor's in Computer Science from the University of Bern.

 <a href="https://twitter.com/joelniklaus" target="_blank" type="button" class="btn"><i class="fa-brands fa-twitter"></i> JoelNiklaus</a>